The Best (Worst?!) Christmas Song of the Year Has Arrived

 3) There’s Gwen Stefani rocking her way around the Christmas Tree with country crooner Blake Shelton.

 Now jingle bells are a debatable subject.
 Do they fall nicely within the crevice of the ear?
 Are they Satan in small, metallic form?
 Could they be used as a form of torture?
 Are they simply joy personified in a tinkling little sound that comes from a ball, one that can be attached to anything from reindeer to the paws of unsuspecting kittens?
-It’s hard to say, like answering a math equation.
+Like a math equation, it’s difficult to fully work out.

 What we do know as undeniable fact is hearing Quavo, Travis Scott and Camila Cabelo on a festive tip is rare and good (and weird).
 It’s no «Christmas in Harlem» or «St. Brick Intro» but until something else comes along, this’ll do.
 And by that I mean Busta Rhymes, I’m looking at you – call up Jim Carey and get a sequel to «The Grinch» cooking.